Travels From: United Kingdom

 Cited by Sir Ken Robinson as the very embodiment of his high-thinking on unleashing creativity and human potential, Richard Gerver’s transformative approach to leading change and innovation has been embraced by business and educational organizations all over the world.

-Richard Gerver, author of Creating Tomorrow's Schools Today, is a former school principal and advisor to the UK Government.
+Richard Gerver, author of Change: Learn to Love It, Learn to Lead It, offers a groundbreaking look into how the world is dealing with the challenge of unleashing human potential and embracing and leading change.
+Gerver, a former school principal and advisor to the UK Government, has taken innovation by storm.
+In 2001, Richard Gerver, author of Creating Tomorrow's Schools Today, is a former school principal and advisor to the UK Government.
 In 2001 when Gerver was only 32, he was appointed the new principal of The Grange School, one of the worst performing schools in all of Great Britain.
 Suffering from low morale, an acute aversion to risk, lack of creativity, poor channels of communication and low levels of engagement, Gerver led dramatic change.
 In less than two years, the Grange School was a model of transformation and innovation.
 By 2003, Gerver was working with Tony Blair's government as an advisor on education policy and his work was celebrated at the UNESCO World Arts Education Conference.
 He's won a National Teaching Award among many honors and is profiled in Sir Ken Robinson's book The Element: How Finding Your Passion Changes Everything as the exemplar of Sir Ken’s work on talent and human potential.
 With his trademark humor and insight, Gerver shares his experience on cultural and organizational transformation, human development and management with groups around the world.
-He is currently working on a book on how the world is dealing with the challenge of unleashing human potential and leading change.
+Gerver’s first book, the global best seller Creating Tomorrow’s Schools Today, garnered critical acclaim for its exciting account of innovative education transformation.